 A pipeline defines the continuous integration and deployment process for your app.
 It's made up of one or more stages.
 It can be thought of as a workflow that defines how your test, build, and deployment steps are run.

 A run represents one execution of a pipeline.
 It collects the logs associated with running the steps and the results of running tests.
-During a run, Azure Pipelines will first process the pipeline and then hand off the run to one or more agents.
+During a run, Azure Pipelines will first process the pipeline and then send the run to one or more agents.
 Each agent will run jobs.
 Learn more about the pipeline run sequence.